NZMSA/2023-Phase-1/README.md

 To get started with Phase 1:
 1. [Sign up for the 2023 MSA programme](https://forms.office.com/r/beXXMJTAac)
 - Note: Please sign up for the programme using the same email as the Microsoft account you want to use for the programme (if you already have one)
-2. [Create a Microsoft account](https://account.microsoft.com/account/Account) if you don't already have one:
+2. [Create a Microsoft account](https://account.microsoft.com/account/Account) if you don't already have one
 - Note: Please create an account using the same email that you signed up for the programme with
 3. Log in to [Microsoft Learn](https://learn.microsoft.com/en-nz) with your Microsoft account
 4. Complete all the Microsoft Learn modules listed in the schedule below for your chosen stream